mvolkmann/blog/src/flutter.md

    The first is to use `Provider.of`.
    The second is to use `Consumer`.
    `Consumer` is a widget, so it can be only be used in a widget tree.
-   It makes the code more deeply nested.
+   It is good for updating a specific widget when state changes, but it makes the code more deeply nested.
-   `Provider.of` is a constructor, so it can be used anywhere in a Dart function.
+   `Provider.of` is a constructor, so it can be used anywhere in a Dart function and used to provide state access to multiple widgets.

    Both approaches are demonstrated in `lib/report.dart` below: